monojit18/ASHK8sWorkshop/README-Part1.md

           - **objectId** - Azure AD objectId of the logged-in user/service principal; this can be found on the -

-            ***Azure AD page -> Select User or Service Principal (as the case may be) -> Look at Overview page***
+            ***Azure AD page-> Select User or Service Principal (as the case may be)-> Look at Overview page***

           - **baseFolderPath** - This is path of the Deployments folder in the local repo.
 Script would actually be able to flow through the folder hierarchy and run other necessary scripts.
-So as an example this will be the complete physical path like - **/Users/<user_name>/../ASHK8sWorkshop/Deployments**
+So as an example this will be the complete physical path like !! **/Users/<user_name>/../ASHK8sWorkshop/Deployments**

         - Following Values should **<u>NOT</u>** be changed.
 These are the file names of template files to be used by the script(s) and filenames have already been set.
 Unless you change those filenames in your local repo, no need to play around with those name!!